What Is a Quant Finance Solver?

 Pros

-- Highly specialized and comprehensive library for complex derivatives
+- Highly specialized and comprehensive library of validated models

 Cons

-- Requires programming knowledge to integrate and utilize the library
+- Requires programming knowledge to integrate and use

 Who They're For